 I can vouch that NPD is a completely trustworthy site, and my reading from the web does not suggest otherwise.
-While this can be a truly legitimate site, it would not make my list of favorite money making sites.
+While this can be a truly legitimate site, it would not make my list of favorite sites to earn money.

-I don’t know about you, but if I turn to the web to look for a source of income, these sources better are able to fulfill this wish.
+I don’t know about you, but if I turn to the web to look for a way to earn cash, these sources better are able to fulfill this wish.

-In summary, there is no question about legitimacy on this company.
+In summary, there is no question about legitimacy of VIP Voice.

 In addition, NPD suffers no image problem, as it is the brainchild of an internationally renowned marketing research company.
 But if you are motivated by the need to earn some real income online, then NPD could just fall short.